BLOODY BAT ROMEO

 "Yeah, we just wanna have some fun!"

-The girl, terrified, tries to back herself even further onto the wall, but unless she planned to merge herself with the building, that was not going to happen.
+The girl, terrified, pushes herself even further onto the wall, but merging herself with the building anymore isn’t going to happen.

-She watches in terror as one of them reaches towards her shoulder with his big, ugly hand, immediately shutting her eyes closed.
+She watches in terror as one of them reaches for her shoulder with his big, ugly hand, before shutting her eyes closed.

-She mutters quietly as she waits for the worst, knowing that the street is probably empty and that she is on her own, completely at the mercy of these local gangsters who simply saw her as easy prey.
+Her quiet voice breaks as she waits for the worst, knowing that the street is probably empty and that she is on her own.
+These local gangsters likely see her as easy prey, completely at their mercy.

-The sharp sound of something cracking open suddenly startles her.
+The sharp sound of bones cracking suddenly startles her.

-This time she sees it: a quick flash of something blunt hitting one of the delinquents across the head from behind, his loud cry of pain ringing in the air as he falls.
+This time she sees it; a quick flash of something bludgeoning a delinquent across the head from behind, his loud cry of pain ringing in the air as he falls.

-The last delinquent standing starts stammering, seemingly recognizing his assailant and stepping back from the mysterious figure that had taken down his three comrades a moment ago.
+The last delinquent standing starts stammering as he backs away, seemingly recognizing the mysterious figure that had taken down his three comrades a moment ago.